xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

 > From version 7.5.0 onwards, there are two types of proxy configurations: Authentication and System proxies.
 To learn more about configuring different proxy preferences, you can refer to this document: [Proxy Preferences](https://docs.katalon.com/katalon-studio/docs/proxy-preferences.html) for further details.
 >
-> From version 7.2.0 onwards, you can exclude proxy in **Manual proxy configuration**.
+> From version 7.2.0 onwards, you can exclude proxy in the **Manual proxy configuration**.
 To learn more about excluding proxy manually, you can refer to this document: [Proxy settings](https://docs.katalon.com/katalon-studio/docs/katalon-studio-preferences.html#proxy-settings).
 >
-> From version version 7.0.0 onwards, you can pass proxy details via a request object in Web Service testing.
+> From version 7.0.0 onwards, you can pass proxy details via a request object in Web Service testing.
 To learn more about pass proxy details through the script, you can refer to this document: [Override proxy details in the test script](https://docs.katalon.com/katalon-studio/docs/proxy-preferences.html#pass-proxy-details-through-the-script).

 These proxy options must be used with `--config` parameter e.g. `--config -proxy.auth.option=MANUAL_CONFIG`.